eduardohki/runlevel0.me/content/services.md

 ### Cloud Application Development

 I specialize in developing robust cloud-based applications tailored to your business needs.
 Whether it's building scalable web applications, RESTful APIs, or event-driven systems, I have the expertise to architect and develop solutions that drive business growth.
-My experience spans various technologies including Node.js, TypeScript, Python, and Rust.
+I have extensive experience across multiple roles and technologies, encompassing Developer, DevOps, Architect, and Team Lead positions, with expertise in AWS, IaC, CI/CD pipelines, and ecosystems such as Node.js, TypeScript, Rust, Python, and more.

 ### AWS Migration and Modernization